Garden gnome: 18th and 19th centuries

-The manufacture of gnomes spread across Germany, with numerous other large and small manufacturers coming in and out of the business, each having its own particular style of design.
-From around 1860 onwards, many statues were made in Gräfenroda, a town in Thuringia known for its ceramics.

-Garden gnomes spread to other countries in Europe in the 1840s and became particularly popular in France and Britain.
 Use of the term "garden gnome" may originate from fact that German catalogues sold ornaments of dwarfs under the name gnomen-figuren, meaning miniature figurines.

+From around 1860 onwards, Gräfenroda, a town in Thuringia long known for its ceramics, became increasingly associated with production of garden gnomes.

 Twentieth century

 Garden gnomes were further popularized when Sir Frank Crisp, the owner of the second largest collection of garden gnomes in the UK, opened his Friar Park, Henley-on-Thames estate to the public at least once a week from 1910 to 1919.
 It was here where garden enthusiasts and visitors from around the world perhaps saw garden gnomes for the first time.

 The reputation of German gnomes declined after World War I, but they became popular again in the 1930s following Disney's animated film Snow White and the Seven Dwarfs, when more working-class people were able to purchase them.
 Tom Major-Ball (father of former British prime minister John Major) was the most notable producer at that time with his company Major's Garden Ornaments.
 World War II and the years following saw a decline in the industry, causing most producers to halt their manufacture.

 Garden gnomes saw a resurgence in popularity again in the 1970s with the creation of more humorous types of gnomes.
-In the 1990s travelling gnome and garden gnome pranks became popular and made national news at times, where people steal a garden gnome from an unknowing person's lawn and then send the owner photos of the gnome as a practical joke before returning it.
+In the 1990s, travelling gnome and garden gnome pranks became popular and made national news at times, where people steal a garden gnome from an unknowing person's lawn and then send the owner photos of the gnome as a practical joke before returning it.